US-Bangla Airlines Flight 211: Accident

-Eventually, with air traffic controllers on the radio still trying to clarify where the aircraft was going and the plane flying in a southeasterly direction, the first officer spotted runway 20 at the aircraft's 3 o'clock position, about 2 nmi away, and the pilot made a sharp and abrupt right turn back to the west in an attempt to return to the approach end of the runway.
+Eventually, with air traffic controllers on the radio still trying to clarify where the aircraft was going and the plane flying in a southeasterly direction, Rashid spotted runway 20 at the aircraft's 3 o'clock position, about 2 nmi away, and Sultan made a sharp and abrupt right turn back to the west in an attempt to return to the approach end of the runway.
 The aircraft overflew the end of runway 20 on a heading of 255°, 450 ft above the ground, turning left with a forty-degree bank angle.
 Alarmed by the actions of the aircraft, the air traffic controller hastily cancelled the flight's landing clearance, erroneously calling out "takeoff clearance cancelled".
-The aircraft flew over the airport's domestic passenger terminal less than 50 ft over the roof, and controllers in the tower ducked down out of fear.
+The aircraft flew over the airport's domestic passenger terminal less than 50 ft over its roof, and controllers in the tower ducked down out of fear.
 The aircraft made another sharp turn in an attempt to line up with the runway before touching down at an angle 1700 m along the runway with its right main landing gear.
 The aircraft was travelling at the cockpit-indicated airspeed of 127 kn and a heading of 190 degrees when it hit the runway.
 The aircraft skidded off the runway, crashed through the inner perimeter fence on the edge of the airport, and slid down the slope.
 The aircraft disintegrated into pieces as it slid down the rough slope before crashing into the football field and bursting into flames.
 The aircraft came to a stop about 442 m southeast of the runway.